 But even Larson is hedging his bets.
 When I ask him how strong his evidence is, he says, “Like, put a number on it?
 If was being bold, I’d say it’s a 7 out of 10.
 We lack the smoking gun.”

 Why is this so hard?
 Of all the problems that scientists struggle with, why has the origin of dogs been such a bitch to solve?

 For starters, the timing is hard to pin down because no one knows exactly how fast dog genomes change.
 That pace—the mutation rate—underpins a lot of genetic studies.
 It allows scientists to compare modern dogs and ask: How long ago must these lineages have diverged in order to build up this many differences in their genes?
-And since individual teams use mutation rate estimates that are wildly different, it’s no wonder they’ve arrived at conflicting answers.
+And because individual teams use mutation rate estimates that are wildly different, it’s no wonder they’ve arrived at conflicting answers.

 Regardless of the exact date, it’s clear that over thousands of years, dogs have mated with each other, cross-bred with wolves, travelled over the world, and been deliberately bred by humans.
 The resulting ebb and flow of genes has turned their history into a muddy, turbid mess—the homogeneous soup that Larson envisages.

 Wolves provide no clarity.
 Grey wolves used to live across the entire Northern Hemisphere, so they could have potentially been domesticated anywhere within that vast range (although North America is certainly out).
 What’s more, genetic studies tell us that no living group of wolves is more closely related to dogs than any other, which means that the wolves that originally gave rise to dogs are now extinct.
 Sequencing living wolves and dogs will never truly reveal their shrouded past; it’d be, as Larson says, like trying to solve a crime when the culprit isn’t even on the list of suspects.

 “The only way to know for sure is to go back in time,” he adds.

 * * *